Status and Distribution

 Superficially similar to Pexicopia malvella in size and shape.
 P. subcinerea has a prominent black spot at the base of the forewing near the dorsum (trailing edge) and a pale-ringed black spot at two thirds, most obvious on fresh specimens.
 Pexicopia malvella has a generally darker fuscous colouring to the forewing, particularly obvious in the outer third and along the costa (leading edge) and lacks the black spot at the base of the wing.
 There are some differences in the flight period although overlap can occur in August and early June.

 Single brooded with moths having been found in every month of the year.
-The species usually appears in late July and then hibernates from early September to early April making a strong reapperance in May through to early June.
+The species usually appears in late July and then hibernates from early September to the beginning of April making a strong reapperance in May and early June.